 This article may contain affiliate links, full disclosure here

 I’ve always had an appetite for travel.
 I remember when I got my first car and how I couldn’t wait to hit the road and explore neighboring states.
 It was a ’79 4-door Volvo with a trunk big enough to fit a Prius.
 The engine had a whopping 4 cylinders and I laugh as I write this because I would have guessed it only had 2.
 I drove that thing everywhere.
 From climbing to skiing.
 From Whistler to Joshua Tree.
 At 280K miles the engine seized up.
 Roasted a crankshaft bearing.
-Rebuilt it in my living room and was back on the road in no time.
+A friend rebuilt it and was back on the road in no time.

 I spent a long time in college, a little over 6 years.
 I honestly enjoyed it.
 From atmospheric sciences and physics to chemistry and biology I tried it all.
 I would take breaks and go live somewhere else for a year or so.
 Eventually, I settled on nursing.
 Got my BSN(RN) out of the UW in Seattle, go Huskies.

 I chose nursing for several reasons.
 The flexibility of where I could work was a big one.
 I had friends that were graduating and being forced to move places they didn’t want to live because of work.
 That was not for me.
 I knew I could work just about anywhere with nursing and that aligned well with my thirst for exploration.
 Oh, and I did actually enjoy helping people, not just saying that because I have to.